MLOps Consulting Services: A Buyer's Guide for 2026

 Platform depth

-The vendor should have a strong point of view on your likely stack.
-If you run Azure and Databricks, I want to hear exactly how they handle MLflow, Delta Lake, orchestration, secrets, access boundaries, and deployment promotion.
+The vendor should have a clear point of view on your likely stack.
+Databricks and AWS anchor most specialist MLOps builds - 64 and 76 of the 86 profiled firms tag those platforms, respectively - so if you run Azure and Databricks, expect them to explain exactly how they handle MLflow, Delta Lake, orchestration, secrets, access boundaries, and deployment promotion.
 Generic “cloud-agnostic” talk is not enough.

 Data engineering fluency